Case Study • NYU Langone

 Solutions

-Thesis: Reduce cognitive load by making activation visibly guided, language-clear, and error-preventive.
+Thesis: Reduce cognitive load and ambiguity by making activation visibly guided, language-clear, and error-preventive.

 A more guided experience